 DESIGN FIRM LEADERSHIP

-This course introduces students of architecture, architectural engineering, interior design, structural engineering, landscape architecture, and other majors to the management and leadership of professional design firms.
-Using case studies, lectures, written assignments, and presentations by real-world clients and principals of successful architecture, real estate, engineering, planning, and interior design firms, the course invokes a considered inquiry into the nature and challenges of producing high-quality design within the context of the business necessities of professional design practice.
-The course provides insights into the industry within which design and engineering firms operate; business planning for starting, managing, and leading a professional practice; marketing, branding, and positioning of professional practices; planning and strategic decision-making for the professional practitioner; pricing of professional services, economics and financial management of professional firms, and methodologies for establishing and negotiating appropriate fees and billing rates; budgeting and controlling of firm expenses; general management theory and its application to professional architectural, engineering, interior design, and other professional firms.
-The course explores the unique nature of design firm culture; risk assessment and mitigation; succession planning, ownership transition, and valuation of professional firms.
-The course helps students understand the business, economic, operational, and marketing aspects of firms they join after graduation, provides a foundation for advancement within those firms, and covers the essential knowledge for starting their own design firm should they decide to pursue that career option.
+This course introduces students to the management and leadership of professional design firms including architecture, interior design, landscape architecture, and planning practices.
+Using case studies, lectures, written assignments, and presentations by real world clients and principals of successful design firms, this course invokes a considered inquiry into the nature and challenges of producing high quality design within the context of the business necessities of design practice.
+This course provides students of architecture, interior design, landscape architecture and planning with insights into such issues as: the fragmented industry within which design firms operate; starting, managing and leading a design firm; marketing, branding, and positioning of design practices; business planning and strategic decision making for the design practitioner; design firm economics and financial management of design firms, including methodologies for establishing and negotiating adequate design fees, determining economic billing rates, and budgeting and controlling firm expenses; general management theory and its application to design firms; the unique nature of design firm organizational culture; risk assessment and mitigation; succession planning, ownership transition, and design firm valuation.
+This course augments other practice-related courses.

 PROGRAM(S)